Who we are - The FAC is a voice for featured artists in the changing music industry

 2. What does the FAC actually do?

-- Represents the interests of Featured Artists within the national and European political arenas when relevant issues such as copyright law, music licensing etc are being debated
+- Represents the interests of Featured Artists within the national, European and International political arenas when relevant issues such as copyright law, music licensing etc are being debated

 - Guides artists through the complexity of the technology landscape and the modern music industry